John-Otago/PhD-Plus/README.md

 - [Optional] [DoctoralWriting SIG](https://doctoralwriting.wordpress.com/)

 ---
 Everything here is optional.
 The best way to learn about writing and publication is to *read other people's work and see how they have done it, and start writing and getting your work published FROM DAY ONE if not earlier*.
-The books listed here can be helpful if you need some guideline.
+The books listed here can be helpful if you need some guidelines.

-Keep a razor-sharp focus on research and publication during your PhD, which is essential for an academic career.
-Even you choose other areas and won't end up doing academic work, it is still good to have some publication from your PhD.
+Keep a razor-sharp focus on research and publication if you want an academic career.
+Even if you won't end up doing academic work, it is still good to have publications during your PhD.

 Also, this section hasn't covered English writing styles and grammar.
-Non-native-speakers may want to consult relevant books (e.g. *The Elements of Style*) and attend workshops on English writing skills.
+You may consult relevant books (e.g. *The Elements of Style*) and attend workshops on writing skills.

-I agree with Howard S. Becker that, for native-speakers, the skills required to write well are already taught in entry-level English composition classes.
-As Becker remarks following C. Wright Mills in *Writing for Social Scientists* (2020, pp. 5-6):
+I agree with Howard Becker that, for native-speakers, the skills required to write well are already taught in entry-level composition classes.
+Becker has shared the following example in *Writing for Social Scientists* (2020, pp. 5-6):

 >Sociologists habitually use twenty words where two will do.

-Hence, for writing and revision:
+To reduce wordiness:
 >With my pencil poised over a word or clause, I asked, "Does this need to be here?
 If not, I'm taking it out." [...]
 I changed passive to active constructions, combined sentences, took long sentences apart—all the things [that] students might well have once learned to do in freshman composition.

 Result?